hanneskod/phplibaddress/README.md

 Installation
 ------------

-Install using composer to automatically satisy dependencies and using the composer auto-loader.
+Install using composer to automatically satisfy dependencies and using the composer auto-loader.